Loose Leaf Tea

 Here is what you need to make loose leaf tea at home:

-High-quality tea leaves suited to your preference, such as black, green, oolong, white, or herbal tea.
+Loose leaf tea: High-quality leaves suited to your preference, black, green, oolong, white, or herbal tea.
+Whole leaves brew cleaner and gentler than the broken-leaf dust found in most tea bags.

-A teapot, mug, or cup large enough for the leaves to expand fully.
+A brewing vessel: A teapot, mug, or cup large enough for the leaves to expand fully.
+Restricted leaves mean uneven extraction and weaker flavor.

-If you are asking, What do I need to make loose leaf tea? these items cover every brewing method.
-With the right tools in place, loose leaf tea becomes simple, repeatable, and easy to customize.
+These five items cover every brewing method.
+With the right tools in place, loose-leaf tea becomes a simple, repeatable, and easy-to-incorporate into a daily vocal care routine.

 How to Make the Perfect Cup of Loose Leaf Tea

-To make the perfect cup of loose leaf tea, use good-tasting water, measure the tea correctly, control water temperature, steep for the right amount of time, and remove the leaves entirely once brewing is complete.
-This process delivers clean flavor, balanced strength, and consistent results.
+To make the perfect cup of loose leaf tea, use good-tasting water, measure the tea correctly, control the water temperature, steep for the right amount of time, and remove the leaves entirely once brewing is complete.
+For voice professionals, each of these steps also protects the throat; the difference between a cup that soothes and one that irritates often comes down to temperature and timing.

 How to Make the Perfect Cup of Loose Leaf Tea